Yasumoto/talks/2022/07/cloud_native_homelab.md

 * Unicast:
   * When you know the receiver
   * Send a packet from my address (192.168.1.7) to Google (142.251.111.138)

+* Broadcast:
+  * Talk to _everyone_ who will listen - on your subnet
+  * 192.168.1.255 is our network's broadcast address
+  * 255.255.255.255 is the "everyone" address

 ---